-Analysis | Understanding the criminal allegation the Jan.
+Analysis | Understanding the criminal allegations the Jan.
 6 committee is constructing against Trump

 One defense Trump can deploy against criminal charges is the idea that he sincerely believed that the election had been stolen from him and that he and his allies were trying to figure out how to derail a historic usurpation of the American presidency.

-The committee’s filling spends a good deal of time offering evidence that Trump and his allies should certainly have not believed that the election was stolen.
+The committee’s filing spends a good deal of time offering evidence that Trump and his allies should certainly have not believed that the election was stolen.
 For example:

-- “President Trump’s legal team and his supporters took their [fraud] allegations to the courts, ultimately litigating and losing more than 60 challenges to the election results in seven States”
+- “President Trump’s legal team and his supporters took their [fraud] allegations to the courts, ultimately litigating and losing more than 60 challenges to the election results in seven States.”

 - “According to the President’s senior campaign advisor, soon after the election, a campaign data expert told the President ‘in pretty blunt terms’ that he was going to lose.”